 These figures are only indicative however of those reported and which could lead security agents to the arrest a perpetrator.
 It is estimated that many more cases, as in the case of domestic violence, occur behind closed doors and remain unknown due to a victim’s fear of repercussion.

-The non-governmental organozation Acid Survivors Trust International states that in order to rebuild their lives, acid survivors need to have long-term access to a holistic programme of medical support, rehabilitation, and advocacy and most states provide little if any form of adequate support.
+The non-governmental organization Acid Survivors Trust International states that in order to rebuild their lives, acid survivors need to have long-term access to a holistic program of medical support, rehabilitation, and advocacy and most states provide little if any form of adequate support.

 These attacks rarely cause death but the immense physical disfigurement has deep psychological and social scarring which remain with the victim for life.
 Access to legal recourse is impossible in many parts of the world and with the recent attacks in Bogotá, the world’s eyes are now focused on the Colombian legal and political system to see what recourse and reparations are offered to victims, as well as preventative measures to deter future attacks.

 In 2013 President Juan Manuel Santos presented law 1639 (ratified last July) aiming to strengthen measures for the protection of victims of acid attacks.
 However, impunity is still rampant and few advances have been made with issues surrounding the selling and purchasing of dangerous chemicals.

 Justice Minister Alfonso Gómez Méndez was emphatic stating to the press that despite the “absence” of having applied the full weight of Law 1639 – in the case of Ms.Ponce de León it should be applied and that the legal system must find mechanisms which permit the immediate arrest of alleged perpetrators.